olaurino/volib/README.md

 to Python native ones).

-If installed (or Development mode is on), the `reference` package registers some `setuptools` EntryPoints that are used by the VOLIB framework to dynamically load Python objects corresponding to specific UTYPEs.
+If installed (or Development mode is on), the `reference` package registers some `setuptools` EntryPoints that are used by the VOLIB framework to dynamically load Python objects corresponding to specific VODML_REFs.

 You can test this demo package with:

     $ python setup.py develop

-For instance, you can get the path to the class corresponding to the SkyCoordinate UTYPE in the Reference Data Model by querying volib as follows:
+For instance, you can get the path to the class corresponding to the SkyCoordinate VODML_REF in the Reference Data Model by querying volib as follows:

     $ python
     >>> import volib
-    >>> from volib import utypes
+    >>> from volib import vodml_ref
-    >>> utype = utypes.UTYPE('ref:source.stc.SkyCoordinate')
+    >>> vodml_ref = vodml_ref.VODML_REF('ref:source.stc.SkyCoordinate')
-    >>> volib.resolve(utype, '1.0')
+    >>> volib.resolve(vodml_ref, '1.0')
     'ref_1_0.source.stc.SkyCoordinate'

 The above code queries volib for the full path of the class representing the `SkyCoordinate` Type defined in the